DC23/basicfantasyrpg-corerules-en/CONTRIBUTING.md

-# How to Contribute to the Basic Fantasy RPG Core Rules Project
+# How to Contribute to the Basic Fantasy RPG Core Rules Foundry Content Project

 ## Would you like to help keep the content updated?